davestearns/eventlogs/README.md

 #[tokio::main]
 async fn main() -> Result<(), Box<dyn Error>> {
     // To begin, create a LogManager, passing the event store and
-    // aggregation cache you want to use.
+    // reduction cache you want to use.
 This example uses testing fakes,
-    // but you would use PostgresEventStore RedisAggregationCache, configured
+    // but you would use PostgresEventStore RedisReductionCache, configured
     // to point to your servers/clusters.
     let log_manager = LogManager::new(
         FakeEventStore::<TestEvent>::new(),
-        FakeAggregationCache::<TestAggregate>::new()
+        FakeReductionCache::<TestAggregate>::new()
     );

     // Create a new log with an Increment event as the first event.